 Foyer Speaker Systems

 Have you ever been sitting near the back of a church and heard and echo?
 Did it appear to come from the back of the church?
 Would your first reaction be to think that the echo was from the back wall?
 What would you say if it was really coming from the Foyer Speaker System?

 Science Lesson 102

 If you have an interest in science and you like to see God's beautiful laws of physics at work, then the church sound system provides many examples.
 In nature, until recently, everyone thought that a bolt of lightening traveled from the clouds down.
-The fact is, the flash of light travels from the ground up as well as from the clouds down.
-It also goes side to side.
+The fact is, the flash of light travels from the ground up to the clouds.
 It has been the invention of high speed photography that has captured the event to help scientist to better understand lightening.
 Likewise, church sound has many myths and events that appear to happen one way but actually happen by other means.

 In terms of church sound, there are some constants that can not be changed.
 Here are some of the basics.

 Sound travels faster in water - 4921 feet per second

 Sound travels faster as temperature and humidity increases.
 Usually about 5% for the first 20 degrees.